Fireproof Nature Habitat and Home

 sketch3.png

 The first step for the model of my idea is a two-dimensional sketch.
 I personally use Fusion 360 for my own projects and therefore have enough experience to design such a project.
-I started with the floor outline, which is a square except for the front being convex to accommodate the glass.
+I started with the floor outline, which is a with a convex front side to accommodate the glass.
 Then, I added a 3D sketch for the glass panel, which reflects (no pun intended!) the convex nature of the floor.
 If you look at the images above, what I'm saying will make much more sense.

 Next up were the walls, which were simple enough to make (just rectangles for the sides, and a flattened profile of the front glass for the back), and finally the roof, which I kept as a single line for now.
 After that, I only had to draw out the floor plan in two dimensions.